CalArcher/CodeWarsProgress/multiple3or5/multiple3or5.md

-# TITMultiples of 3 or 5
+# Multiples of 3 or 5

 Created:  2022-04-14